 People and business processes are too often sidelined when talking about digital transformation.
 Although, as we saw in the previous section, they are often the precursors necessary for successful digital transformation initiatives.
 Technology, though, is often the hallmark and the essential element of digital transformation.

-- Automation & AI: Artificial intelligence and machine learning is often seen as a bedrock form of digital transformation-enabling technology.
+- Automation & AI: AI and machine learning are often seen as the bedrock forms of digital transformation-enabling technology.
 From the ability to process terabytes of consumer data to automating risk and compliance assessments, as financial institutions embrace digital transformation, we often see the introduction of either homegrown or third-party AI into the tech stack.

-- Cloud Technology: Cloud technology and financial services is the forced marriage of the pandemic.
-In many of our conversations, we heard about an aversion to cloud technology from financial institutions.
+- Cloud Technology: Cloud technology and financial services are the forced marriage of the pandemic.
+In many of our conversations, we heard about an aversion to cloud tech from financial institutions.
 Then the pandemic hit.
-As digital transformation has escalated up to a top priority in the Boardroom, many financial institutions have turned to cloud providers and cloud technology as a means of supporting their initiatives.
+As digital transformation has escalated to a top priority in the Boardroom, many financial institutions had to turn to cloud providers and technology as a means of supporting their initiatives.
 However, that is not to say their concerns are unfounded.
-These organizations need to have strong vendor risk programs to help and ensure their applications’ security on their vendors’ cloud.
+These organizations need to have strong vendor risk programs to help ensure their applications’ security on their vendors’ cloud.

 Embrace Digital Transformation or Lose

 The digital era is upon us.
-Where digital transformation was once a distant aspiration for many established organizations, 2020 and the pandemic brought any lacking digital experiences to the fore and even cost some organizations business.
-The world has changed for the digital.
-Be prepared by ensuring your organization is not spending precious time on menial, manual efforts where automation can accomplish it in half the time.
+Be prepared for digital transformation in this critical sector by ensuring your organization is not spending precious time on menial, manual efforts where automation can accomplish it in half the time.
 CyberStrong is saving enterprise organizations millions of dollars by automating risk and compliance assessments and transforming risk programs.
 If you’d like to learn more, schedule a demo or access our webinar on the subject here.